How Long After Zyrtec Can You Take Benadryl?

 Can You Take Benadryl After Zyrtec?

-Zyrtec is a "second-generation" antihistamine, with a duration of action around 24 hours while Benadryl is a "first-generation" antihistamine, and lasts only four to six hours per dose.
+Zyrtec is a "second-generation" antihistamine, with a duration of action of around 24 hours while Benadryl is a "first-generation" antihistamine, and lasts only four to six hours per dose.

 Since Zyrtec lasts around 24 hours, to best avoid additive side effects, Benadryl should ideally be taken 24 hours after your last Zyrtec dose.